 - Other deductions for employee contributions for health plans, retirement plans, and other voluntary deductions

 The result is the employee's net pay, which the amount of their paycheck.

 After you have done the paycheck calculations and prepared a paycheck for each employee, you have some other tasks to complete before the payroll process for that pay period is complete.

-Depending on the size of your payroll, you must make payroll tax deposits to the IRS on a semi-weekly or monthly basis for:
+Depending on the size of your payroll, you must make periodic payroll tax payments to the IRS and to state taxing entities.
+For federal payroll taxes, you must make payments on a semi-weekly or monthly basis for:

-You can make your payroll tax deposit payments using the IRS electronic filing system (EFTPS).
+You must make your payroll tax deposit payments using the IRS electronic filing system (EFTPS).